 There are over 50 points in the complete system of Chinese Reflexology and at the heart of this style is the reflexology stick.
 While there is much benefit to massaging with your fingers and knuckles as directed in my articles, you’ll get much more benefit when using a reflexology stick.
 I estimate it’s at least 10x more powerful than massaging with your fingers when it comes to shifting the flow of Qi.

 As well, with so many points on your feet, your hands would get tired and you’d practice much less frequently if you had to massage all of your points with your fingers, knuckles and thumbs.
 A reflexology stick makes it easier and faster to massage your points and it also increases the effectiveness of the reflexology session.
 All of these factors add up to balancing and restoring your Qi faster and more effectively.

 I have one student who is a trained reflexologist in the Western style and she regularly massages her own feet.
 She told me that she was able to detect sensitive points with the reflexology stick that she was didn’t notice when she was simply massaging with her fingers and thumbs.
 A reflexology stick enables you to target your reflexology points with much more precision and intensity.

 However, with that power comes great responsibility which is why I do not sell reflexology sticks on my website.
 It’s important for you to learn how to properly use a reflexology stick rather than poking randomly on your feet.
 That’s because there are specific techniques for massaging different points, a prescribed order in which to massage the points and even the direction you massage a point can be of utmost importance.

-If you would like to learn the complete system of Chinese Reflexology, I teach it once a year, sometimes twice, depending on family commitments and time constraints.
+If you would like to learn the complete system of Chinese Reflexology, I teach it once a year in the fall.
+Click here to sign up for the waitlist.